The Best Vegetarian Pizza

 - Spray a plate and one side of a sheet of plastic wrap with cooking spray.
 Place the dough on the plate and cover, sprayed side down, with plastic wrap.
 Let dough rest for 15–20 minutes.

-- Preheat oven to 450 degrees F. If using a pizza stone, place stone in heated oven on the middle rack for 15-20 minutes before placing rolled dough on top.
+- Preheat oven to 450 degrees F. If using a pizza stone, place the stone in a heated oven on the middle rack for 15–20 minutes before placing rolled dough on top.